pltnv/ordering-pizza-app/README.md

 # 🍕 Vue 3 app for ordering pizza

-The app contains a pop-up component and uses Vuex & VueRoute
+The app contains a pop-up component and uses Composition API & Pinia

 ## Project setup
 ```